 Glacier Caves are formed in (water-)ice by melting.
 It is the result of a phase change of water.

-First a typical error: most people call glacier caves wrongly ice cave.
+First, a typical error: most people call glacier caves wrongly ice cave.
 Ice caves contain ice, the cave itself formed inside rock but is cold and dripping water forms icicles and layers of ice.
 Glacier caves form inside glaciers.
 We will list them on showcaves.com as glacier caves, but many of them are called ice cave on brochures or are even named Ice Cave.
 So be careful when the names are mixed up!

 Caves inside ice are only possible if the ice deposit is big enough and does not immediately melt in spring.
 This kind of ice is called glacier, and is found all over the world.
 Huge glaciers cover the North and South Pole.
 Other glaciers cover mountains, e.g. in Greenland, Iceland, Norway, New Zealand, the Alps, and Alaska.

 To create a cave inside a glacier, all we need is a little bit of warmth.
 Most glaciers are continually fed by snow in winter and loose ice as melting water in summer.
 The ice melts on the surface, and if there are cracks in the ice, the melting water flows through those cracks and down the glacier.
 As it is a little warmer than the ice, it also melts a little bit of ice where it flows, and so the water soon cuts a gorge into the glacier.
 As the ice itself flows slowly, the gorge closes some time after the water stops to flow.
 Only constantly flowing water keeps the passageway clear.
 But as it flows on the bottom of the gorge, the upper part of the gorge closes, and the gorge becomes a cave.